wphuman/WordPress-Settings-Module/readme.md

 ## Features
 * The Module is based on the [Settings API](http://codex.wordpress.org/Settings_API), [Options API](http://codex.wordpress.org/Options_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
 * A set of hooks come out of the box.
 So that your plugin can be extended by other add-ons.
-See [hook list](#hook-list).
+See [hooks & filters list](#hook--filter-list).
 * A static class for retrieving saved settings.
 See [get options](#get-options).
 * (TODO) All classes, functions, and variables are documented so that you know what you need to be changed.